Planning (Hazardous Substances) Act 1990

-The Planning (Hazardous Substances) Act 1990 (c 10) is an Act of the Parliament of the United Kingdom to consolidate certain enactments relating to special controls in respect of hazardous substances with amendments to give effect to recommendations of the Law Commission.
+The Planning (Hazardous Substances) Act 1990 (c 10) is an act of the Parliament of the United Kingdom to consolidate certain enactments relating to special controls in respect of hazardous substances with amendments to give effect to recommendations of the Law Commission.

+The enactments consolidated by the act were repealed by section 4 of, and schedule 1 to, the Planning (Consequential Provisions) Act 1990 (c.
+11).